scaphold-io/scaphold-docs/docs/custom-logic/post-operations.md

 Post-operations behave very similarly to pre-operations with one exception.
 When we call out to post-operation functions, we include the result of the operation under the `payload` key.
 Post operations also define a payload selection set that they use to selectively grab fields from the mutation payload.
 They will also receive the metadata added by the functions before it in the chain (included the metadata from pre-operation functions).

-Using our same example, if our first post-operation function had this selection set
+Using our same example, if our first post-operation function had this selection set:

 ```graphql
 {